The person at the center of this case

 Start here

-Geoffrey John Busch is wanted for orchestrating a sophisticated investment fraud scheme that defrauded victim investors of over $12 million between 2002 and 2006.
-The scheme promised high-yield returns through fake 'leased funds' accounts, but Busch diverted all investor money for personal use while falsely claiming investments were safe and accessible.
-Busch was indicted in December 2007 and is believed to be hiding in Australia, making his capture critical to recovering stolen funds and holding him accountable.
+Geoffrey John Busch is wanted for orchestrating a massive investment fraud scheme that defrauded victim investors of over $12 million between 2002 and 2006 in Fort Lauderdale, Florida.
+The scheme involved false promises of high-yield trading programs using non-existent bank accounts in the Bahamas, with Busch misrepresenting that investments were safe while diverting all funds for personal use.
+Busch was indicted in December 2007 and is believed to be residing in Australia; locating him remains critical to recovering victim assets and holding him accountable.

 Try asking